MicroStrategy/rest-api-docs/docs/common-workflows/manage-custom-group-objects/retrieve-a-custom-groups-definition.md

 Response Code: 200 (The custom group's definition was returned successfully.)

-## Retrieve a Custom Group’s Definition with a Banding Element
+## Retrieve a custom group’s definition with a banding element

 This workflow sample demonstrates how to retrieve the definition of a custom group with a banding element through the Modeling service.